Elagoht/my-non-macos-games/README.md

 I'm considering to buy a new Mac Mini and I want to know which games I **CANNOT** play on it.
 Steam has an option to filter games working on Mac OS but not show which games are **NOT** working on Mac OS.

-_I wanted to know what I will miss if I don't._
+_I wanted to know what I will miss if._

 ## Requirements